NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 Edit JSON by Hand
 =================

-JSON is a human-readable format, and to some extend human-writable, but writing full JSON by hand can be pretty challenging.
+JSON is a human-readable format, and to some extent human-writable, but writing full JSON by hand can be pretty challenging.
 However, editing JSON by hand is quite manageable, so if you start with a similar record, from:

 http://adios.orr.noaa.gov